How To Part Exchange Your Car: The Definitive Guide

 There are certain things that dealers will typically look out for when they are looking around for a good part exchange.

 Such things as sought-after makes and models with added extras, low mileage and unusual or rare factory colours.
-If the car you’re attempting to sell fits any of these criteria, then you probably hold a fairly strong hand – and it’s a good idea to know this going in, as it would be an unusual dealer that would volunteer the information.
+If the car you’re attempting to sell fits any of these criteria, then you probably hold a fairly strong hand – and it’s a good idea to know this going in.

-Do some internet-based research on your old car and see what values similar years and models are fetching on the market.
+Do some internet-based research on your old car’s value and see what similar models are fetching on the market.
 Then take it to a few dealerships to get a valuation.
 It’s a good idea to let them know that you are doing this.

 Firstly, this will let them know that you’re not only prepared but expecting to walk away from them following the valuation, but also if your car is something they like the look of, they won’t want to lose it to a competitor – and may even start haggling.